uzdanska/Social-Media-Platform/README.md

-# Social-Media-Platform  build in Django
+# Project Yoga social media app using Vue.js with React and Django